Gluten Good or Bad Explained

 Gluten Sensitivity vs Celiac Disease

-The book contains recipes, case studies, and other valuable information about changing your diet to live a healthier life if you are wheat, gluten sensitive, or have celiac disease.
+The book contains recipes, case studies, and other valuable information about changing your diet.
+The idea is to live a healthier life if you are wheat-sensitive, gluten-sensitive, or have celiac disease.
 The author even explains the differences between gluten sensitivity, wheat sensitivity, and celiac disease.

 I found this information helpful because my chiropractor tested me for allergies and told me I am allergic to wheat.
 I thought wheat and gluten were one of the same--they are not.
 I would not have known that if I hadn't read the book.
 Gluten is in wheat but is not the cause of being allergic to wheat.